ethereum-optimism/optimism/README.md

 * It's Go code
 * ...that runs an EVM
 * ...emulating a MIPS machine
-* ...with compiled Go code
+* ...running compiled Go code
 * ...that runs an EVM

 ## Directory Layout